-Tubing color: Clear tubing.
-Connect the CLEAR tubing from the faucet base stud to the Stage-5 filter's on the 5th stage filter.
+- Tubing color: Clear tubing.
+Connect the CLEAR tubing from the faucet base stud to the Stage-5 filter's outflow end at point H. (See "Flow -->" arrow on the filter for flow direction.) - Fitting type: Quick Connect fitting See Fig.1 on page 4.
+Simply push the Clear tubing into outlet on the 5th stage filter.
 No Inserts, Sleeves or Nuts are needed to secure the connection.
-No Teflon tape is needed here.
+No Teflon tape needed here.